 Thereafter the public is there to witness the PC at work – although sometimes the chairman may invite comment from the public at others points in the meeting.
 All agendas and minutes of the PC must be publicly displayed, full minutes and agendas of meetings are displayed on the parish noticeboards by the One Stop shop and outside the Village Hall, they are also made available on the Curry Rivel Community website.

-The PC meets in the village hall on the first Thursday of each month.
+The PC meets in the Old School Room (Junction of Butt Lane and Church Street) on the first Thursday of each month.
 These meetings start at 7.30pm and are open to the public.
 Minutes prior to these dates can be sought from the clerk.
-Currently, Parish Council meetings are held via Zoom Video.

-An annual parish meeting must be held in April and it is a wonderful opportunity to hear about everything going on within the parish.
+An annual parish meeting must be held in before the 1st June and it is a wonderful opportunity to hear about everything going on within the parish.
 This is not a meeting of the council but a meeting of the parish itself (i.e. everyone who lives in the parish).
-At this meeting, the chairman of the parish council gives a presentation on what the council has achieved over the last year and representatives from local groups and businesses are invited to give a short talk about their achievements and activities and there is normally a guest speaker as well.
+At this meeting, the chairman of the parish council gives a presentation on what the council has achieved over the last year and representatives from local groups and businesses are invited to give a short talk about their achievements and activities and there is normally a guest speaker as well